-The government have made it clear that they didn’t expect many businesses to have the Business Interruption cover in place to cover an event such as this, and that these measures are designed to help support all businesses through these challenging times.
+The government made it clear that they didn’t expect many businesses to have Business Interruption cover in place to cover an event such as this, and that these measures are designed to help support all businesses through these challenging times.
 Further information can be found here: https://www.gov.uk/business-support-helpline.

 “The Chancellor’s statement today is consistent with our statement this morning where we said in the event businesses have the right cover, this type of notification could help make a claim.
 But, as the Chancellor acknowledged, the vast majority won’t have purchased extended cover and this remains unchanged.”